Michonne: War against Negan (2012–2014)

 Michonne and Abraham are clearing zombies away from the Alexandria Safe-Zone perimeter when they are surprised by an unknown man, later revealed to be named Paul "Jesus" Monroe.
 Jesus reveals he has traveled from a community nearby and wishes to establish an alliance between them all.
 Rick lashes out at Jesus, knocking him unconscious, and Michonne helps in tying him up.
 Rick, Michonne, and Abraham set out to scout the area for an impending threat, but realize Jesus was telling the truth, and Rick decides to work with him.
 Rick, Michonne, Jesus, Glenn, Carl and Andrea travel to Jesus' community, the "Hilltop".
 Along the way, Paul helps the group defeat walkers even with his hands tied, proving his trustworthiness.

-Once inside Hilltop, the group learns that Hilltop's leader, Gregory, has established a deal with Negan, the brutal leader of a group of bandits known as "The Saviors".
-The Saviors keep the area clear of the dead in exchange for half of everything the Hilltop survivors manage to gather.
-However, the Saviors have been abusing members of the Hilltop Colony and Rick volunteers to help deal with Negan, a decision Michonne seems angry about.
-The group is attacked by a group of Saviors on their way back to Alexandria, but Rick's group emerges victorious and kills all but one of them.
-Rick spares him so he can deliver a message to Negan, saying they are protecting Hilltop now and want half of Negan's supplies.